For undergraduate candidates.

 7. Graduation Regalia

 You may be wondering what to do with your graduation regalia after the ceremony.
 Graduation caps and gowns will be used in the Mombasa Educational Institute in Mombasa, Kenya.
 This school provides training in Bible and Ministry, computer operation, and tailoring/dressmaking.
-They have been renting their graduation caps and gowns, so the donation would be a great help to the school.
+It typically rents graduation caps and gowns, so your donation would be a great help to the school.
 Memorial Road Church of Christ sponsors the training school.
-A box will be provided in which you may discard your cap, gown, and hood.
+We will provide a box where you may discard your cap, gown, and hood.

 1. QUESTION: What is appropriate attire for guests to wear at commencement?